Why You Need Funeral Cover Quotes

 To get a funeral cover quote simply complete and send the form on this page

 The Excellence Family Funeral Plan from Assupol is the core funeral cover that you can get from Assupol.
 There is only one option, the family plan, so there is no single member option with this funeral plan.

-With this excellence family funeral plan, you will also have a six-month waiting periods for natural death, but the immediate cover for accidental deaths.
-Your family will also be insured after your death without paying any premiums for five years, getting them back on their feet, without worrying about paying the funeral plan.
+With this excellence family funeral plan, you will also have six-month waiting periods for natural death, but the cover for accidental deaths immediately.
+And your family will also be insured after your death without paying any premiums for five years, getting them back on their feet, without worrying about paying the funeral plan.